A Short History of Flowers The stories that make our gardens

 Summary

-Have you ever wondered where your favorite garden flowers came from?
+Have you ever wondered where your favourite garden flowers?came from?
 Where their names derived?
-Or why some cultivars go in and out of favor?
-Every flower in your herbaceous border has a story, and in this book Advolly Richmond takes you on a tour of the most intriguing, surprising and enriching ones.
+Or why some cultivars go?in and out of favor?
+Every flower has?a story and in A Short History of Flowers, Advolly Richmond guides you through?the most intriguing, surprising, and enriching ones.